Primary color: Color space primaries

 A conceptual visualization of a color matching experiment.
 A circular foveal bipartite field (about the size one's thumbnail an arm's length away) is presented to the observer in a dark surround.
 One part of the field is illuminated by a monochromatic test stimulus.
 The participant adjusts the intensities of the three coincident monochromatic primary lights (which are usually red, green and blue hues) on either field until both the test stimulus and match stimulus appear as the exact same color.
 In this case the participant has added red to the 480 nm test stimulus and has almost matched the match stimulus made of only the green and blue lights of comparable intensities.
 The specific monochromatic primaries shown here are from the Stiles-Burch 1955 experiment.

 The CIE RGB, CIE XYZ color matching functions and LMS cone fundamentals.
 The curves are all for 2° fields.

 A color space is a subset of a color model, where the primaries have been defined, either directly as photometric spectra, or indirectly as a function of other color spaces.
 For example, sRGB and Adobe RGB are both color spaces based on the RGB color model.
 However, the green primary of Adobe RGB is more saturated than the equivalent in sRGB, and therefore yields a larger gamut.
 Otherwise, choice of color space is largely arbitrary and depends on the utility to a specific application.

+Other RGB-based primary color spaces including DCI-P3, Rec.
+709 and Rec.
+2020.